flossy83/BeyonwizV2Patch/README.md

 This patch was written and tested on a Beyonwiz V2 running firmware 19.3.20200328 and 19.3.20200901.

-It should also be compatible with future versions of 19.3, however this cannot be guaranteed in case future Beyonwiz firmware modifies any dependencies.
+It should also be compatible with future versions of 19.3, however this cannot be guaranteed in case future Beyonwiz firmware modifies any of its dependencies.

 #### Installation